 When relocating to France, a big consideration is how you’ll move your money.
-F you are making a more permanent move overseas then you may want to transferring your bank accounts and other outgoings such as pension payments or wages.
+If you are making a more permanent move overseas then you may want to consider transferring money abroad from your bank accounts and other outgoings such as pension payments or wages.
 You’ll also need to be able to pay for your new French property purchase.
 Since the foreign exchange market is irregular and fluctuates often, you’ll want to know who to work with to get the best exchange rate, protect your money and pay for your new home in France.
 Here are some tips to help to smooth this process.

 Opt for Brokers or Non-Bank Transfer Services